Book Highlights 1,000 Activities for Kids in Greater Evansville

 Cherry’s first step in publishing her book was to establish a solid business plan.
 She contacted the Southwest ISBDC for help.
 Advisors Doug Claybourn and Julie Folz helped with the business planning process.
 They brainstormed ways to make the venture profitable.
 Claybourn and Folz used their connections to find sponsors for the book.
 They also found businesses to sell copies of the book at their stores.
 These efforts helped monetize the project.

-Claybourn and Folz then connected Cherry with marketing students at the University of Evansville.
-These students developed marketing plans for Cherry to implement.
+Claybourn and Folz then connected Cherry with Atefeh Yazdanparast and her marketing students at the University of Evansville.
+UE Marketing students developed marketing plans for Cherry to implement.

-First, the students developed situational analyses that served as the foundation for the rest of the planning process.
+To develop the marketing plan, first, the students conducted situational and SWOT analyses that served as the foundation for the rest of the planning process.
 Next, the students segmented the market, set objectives, and made marketing mix suggestions.
 These suggestions included ideas about Boredom Busters’ logo, brand, website, methods of advertising, distribution, and book design.
 The students also spent hours researching fun activities in the Evansville Area and suggested additional content for the book.
 Cherry took the student’s ideas and made changes in the book’s design, content, website, and distribution methods.

-The UE students also suggested that an app should accompany the book.
+The UE marketing students also suggested that an app should accompany the book and developed a conceptual design for an app.
 To turn this idea into a reality, Julie Folz of the Southwest ISBDC introduced Cherry to Josh McWilliams and his computer science students from USI.

 Locations that sell The Big Book of Boredom Busters for Kids can be found online at www.boredombustersforkids.com.
 The app is available for both iOS and Android phones.